hack505/Play-Stone-Paper-and-Scissor/README.md

 # STONE PAPER SCISSOR

-This is a project created with childhood memorys. it is fully based on logic no library has been used.
+This is a project created with childhood memorys.

+This is a slick Python implementation of "Rock, Paper, Scissors" between you and a cunning AI bot.
+The AI learns from your past choices, stored in a JSON file, to make smarter decisions.
+The more you play, the better it gets!